kkemple/scienceandmathematics.com/src/content/posts/pentagonal-constraints-and-quantum-computing.md

 The mechanism: periodic perturbations at a frequency $\omega$ generate resonances at all harmonics $n\omega$ forming a dense spectrum.
 Two periodic drives with a rational frequency ratio create an overlapping resonance comb degrading protection.
 Fibonacci quasi-periodicity with limiting ratio $\phi$ (the most irrational number) maximally separates all resonances.
 The temporal structure averages noise across all frequencies simultaneously without destructive interference.

-They tried different pulse sequences empirically—testing periodic, random, quasi-periodic patterns to find what works.
-Fibonacci emerged as optimal through measurement, confirming $\phi$ minimizes interference in temporal domain just as Hurwitz's theorem predicts for spatial dimensions.
+They tested different pulse sequences systematically—periodic, random, quasi-periodic—measuring what works.
+Fibonacci emerged as optimal: coherence extended from 1.5 seconds to 5.5 seconds, a 3.7× improvement.
+The temporal structure that minimizes interference follows the same mathematical pattern as the spatial geometry that prevents tiling—$\phi$ optimization operating in time rather than space, the $\phi$-sector eigenvalue expressing itself through quasi-periodic sequences rather than spatial arrangements.

 The same principle applies to gate timing.
 Standard two-qubit gates use 40-60 nanosecond durations chosen for convenient ratios with single-qubit operations (typically 20 ns).
 Rational ratios 2\:1, 3\:2, or 5\:3 create standing wave resonances where gate errors accumulate coherently.
 Golden ratio timing $\tau_2 = \phi^2 \times \tau_1 = 2.618 \times 20 = 52.4$ ns eliminates these resonances.
 The irrational ratio prevents any harmonic from coinciding exactly—destructive interference averages to zero over many operations.